Quicr/laps/docs/relay-protocol.md

 a **subscriber node set (SNS)** that **describes the set of subscriber edge relay (s-relays) node IDs that need to receive the data**.
 It does **not describe** the path that the data will traverse.

-The forwarding-plane will be established relay by relay based on node advertisements.
+The forwarding plane will be established relay by relay based on node advertisements.
 Subscribe source node id is lookup to find the best peer based the [selection](#selection-algorithm).
 Considering the nodes and some peering are provisioned before any publishers/subscribers connect, the computation of best peer is done well before any data is being forwarded.
-Establishing a forwarding-plane for a publisher to any set of subscribers happens in microseconds internally and upon first data object, hop-by-hop.
+Establishing a forwarding plane for a publisher to any set of subscribers happens in microseconds internally and upon first data object, hop-by-hop.

 SNS is exchanged via the control bidirectional stream on the peering session that will be used to receive the data.
 Utilizing the control bidir stream within the peer session ensures scope of the SNS to be within